The Woolcock Institute of Medical Research

 When we work with children, we have to manage the anxiety of both the child and the parent and make sure we get the reading we need.

 Before they come in, we stress that they should bring any distractions that will help, any little thing that will occupy their child while we put everything on.
-Our sleep technicians don't look too clinical – we don't wear masks or lab coats – but they’re trained professionals, and they know how to work with children.
+Our sleep labs are designed to feel like home not a hospital.
+Our technicians don't wear lab coats, they’re trained professionals and they know how to work with children.

 For paediatric sleep studies, the parent is in the room with the child the whole time, in their own separate bed.
-We have stickers with little cartoon cats on them, and we explain that it's just a bunch of stickers.
+We have stickers with little cartoon cats on them, and we explain that the sensors are put on with just another type of sticker.
 Everything is just a sticker, there’s no needles, nothing that's going to hurt.
 Even when we take the sensors off, it doesn't hurt.
 Some of them are on the skin but a lot of them go on top of their pyjamas.
 It’s all stuff that they can see, they can touch.

 What happens if something goes wrong?